 From the big city lights of Chicago to the state capital of Springfield, the “Prairie State” has a lot to offer for travel nurses looking for their next opportunity.
 The state is home to top hospitals and teaching facilities as well as smaller community medical centers.
 Regardless of your specialty, this Midwestern state provides many jobs for RNs who hold an Illinois nursing license.

 But if you don’t have this state license, you may be wondering how to obtain the right credentials.
 Not to worry, American Mobile is here to help.

 We assist travel nurses every day with their licensing issues.
 If you are ready to hit the road and find out what Illinois has in store for you, keep on reading.

-American Mobile can help you get your nursing license in Idaho and answer all of your questions on how to apply for a license.
-With our help, you can begin to explore all of the many things Idaho has to offer in no time.
+American Mobile can help you get your nursing license in Illinois and answer all of your questions on how to apply for a license.
+With our help, you can begin to explore all of the many things Illinois has to offer in no time.

 How to Apply for an Illinois Nursing License

 While most states have a Board of Nursing, Illinois nurse licenses are issued by The Illinois Department of Financial and Professional Regulation (IFPN).
 The state offers nursing licenses by both endorsement and examination, and almost everything can be done online through their new Online Services Portal.

 Before applying, you need to decide which category you fit in.
 New nurses who do not hold a state license will need to apply by examination and pass the NCLEX.
 For licensed nurses, you will need to apply by endorsement.